dean22222222/my-bio3e/README.md

   <section class="about">
     <h2>About Me 🎧</h2>
-    <p>I love to code, text my fam, hang out with them, and listen to music.
+    <p> I love coding and coming up with creative ideas — there’s just something so cool about turning a thought into something real.
+I actually started coding when I was 13, and ever since then, I’ve been hooked.
+I go to school right now, so I’m always balancing classes with my hobbies, but I like staying busy and learning new things.

+When I’m not glued to my laptop, I’m usually texting my family or hanging out with them.
+They always know how to make me laugh and keep things fun.
+I also love playing Rec Room — it’s such a fun way to chill, meet people, and just mess around in different games.

-      I’m all about having fun, staying creative, and keeping good vibes going.</p>
+Music is a huge part of my life too — I’m pretty much always listening to something, whether I’m working, relaxing, or just vibing.
+Overall, I’m all about having fun, staying creative, and keeping those good vibes going wherever I can.</p>
   </section>

   <section class="contact">